Aleeza Yu: Gymnastics career

-She was born in Markham, Ontario.
-In 2014 she finished second in all-round in the Elite Canada, with an all-around score of 55.650 points.
-In 2016 she was awarded a full athletic scholarship at Stanford University.
-In February 2017 she recorded the second highest score in Stanford's 195.775-195.200 victory over Arizona State.
+Yu returned to competition at the 2016 Elite Canada and won a bronze medal on the balance beam.
+However, she was reinjured while competing on the floor exercise.
+In 2016, she was awarded a full athletic scholarship at Stanford University.
+In February 2017, she recorded the second-highest score in Stanford's 195.775-195.200 victory over Arizona State.
 In January 2019 she scored the third highest vault score in the Cardinal's home opener against UCLA.
+She retired from the sport in 2020 due to ongoing back injuries.